swirtSJW/migration_tools/README.md

 Other configuration is optional:

-* css-selector should be a css selector pointing to the outer-most ul of the menu in justice.gov
+* css-selector should be a css selector pointing to the outer-most ul of the menu in the live site
 * local-base-uri should be the path to where the content is locally after a migration has been run (ex. ag or usao-nm)
-* menu-location-uri should be a page in justice.gov containing the menu that we want to generate (ex. oarm would be saying that the menu we care about is locate at justice.gov/oarm)
+* menu-location-uri should be a page in the live site containing the menu that we want to generate

 After a migration is run, so the content is present locally (This is a prerequisite of menu generation), and the menu is generated, we can then import it.

 the import command is
-> drush doj-import-group-menu usao-ndny-menu.txt usao-ndny
+> drush MT-import-group-menu usao-ndny-menu.txt usao-ndny

 The command takes the file where the menu is (the script assumes this file is inside the sources directory) and the abbreviation of the migration.

-We have found 2 menu patterns in justice.gov (one mainly for orgs, and one for districts).

 The process differences required by the different menus is encapsulated in the MenuGeneratorEngine classes.